LoungeScaleTech/lounge-frontend-trial/README.md

 ### Running the Local JSON Server

-1. You can start the local `json-server` by running the command `npx json-server --watch db.json`
+1. You can start the local `json-server` by running the command `json-server --watch db.json --port 3004`

 The JSON server will now be running at `http://localhost:3004/` and you can make requests to it to retrieve the data for the posts and users.